 The Therm-a-Rest provides the best value of the pillows in this review, and it, therefore, earned our Best Buy Award.
 Twenty-five bucks is a great price for nighttime comfort and painless necks the following day.

 The Therm-a-Rest Compressible is a great budget option that doesn't feel cheap.
 Sure, it's not the best for multi-day backpacking trips due to its weight and size, but it is great for shorter trips, such as car camping weekends and mid-day campsite hammock naps.
+It's also a great option for a travel pillow and would be a welcomed addition if you're trying to catch some sleep aboard a plane or in an airport.
 Its comfort is unrivaled in this review.
 Furthermore, our eco-hearts are glad to see such a fine product come from upcycled materials.

 Although this pillow appears lumpy, it doesn't feel lumpy under your head.
 Our Best Buy winner was one of our favorites and definitely one of the easiest on our wallet.